TrinityEmulator/TrinityEmulator.github.io/index.md

 #### Running

-We provide an automatic script for running Trinity.
-Therefore, all you need to do is download the guest system's ISO, Trinity binaries and Batch file we provide, and double-click on the Batch file `run.cmd` to execute Trinity.
+We provide an executable for running Trinity.
+Therefore, all you need to do is download the ZIP file above, extract the files, and double-click on the executable `Trinity.exe` to execute Trinity.

 During booting, you may see an option to run without installation or to install provided by the Android-x86 system we host.
-The former allows you to quickly enjoy the journey but makes the virtual storage volatile (i.e., the next boot will erase all data), while the latter may involve more complex configurations (you can find them [here](https://www.android-x86.org/installhowto.html)).
+The former allows you to quickly enjoy the journey but makes the virtual storage volatile (i.e., the next boot will erase all data), while the latter may involve more complex configurations (you can find them [here](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Guest-OS-Installation-Guide)).

 ### Measurement Data